stocktrader-ops/portfolio/README.md

 -->

 This service manages a *stock portfolio*.
-The data is backed by two **DB2** tables, communicated with via *JDBC*.
-The following operations are available:
+The data is backed by two **DB2** tables, communicated with via *JDBC*.The following operations are available:

 `GET /` - gets summary data for all portfolios.